-Figure 322827 : CW interferer
+Figure 32 : CW interferer

-In the bandwidth of the receiver (from 859.9 to 860.1 MHz) the interferer level tolerated varies between -110 to -106dBm , for a wanted signal power of -102 dBm.
+In the bandwidth of the receiver (from 859.9 to 860.1 MHz), the interferer level tolerated varies between -110 to -106 dBm, for a wanted signal power of -102 dBm.
 This indicates that the FSK demodulator operates with Signal To Interferer ratio of 4 to 8 dB.
 At 50% PER and given the modulation parameters (specifically the high modulation index) the theoretical performance of the chip FSK demodulator is close 6dB SIR.
-Therefore this measurement confirms the expected theoretical result expected.
+Therefore this measurement confirms the expected theoretical result.

-The slight asymmetry of the curve is due to a few kHz frequency offset of the receiver caused by an offset of its crystal timing reference
+The slight asymmetry of the curve is due to a few kHz frequency offset of the receiver caused by an offset of its crystal timing reference.

 GFSK modulated interferer